-The bans on smoking indoors had largely been implemented because early studies believed there to be a correlation between secondhand smoke and heart disease, going as far as claiming a drop in 60% in hospital admissions for cardiovascular diseases; a number which quickly made it into mainstream headlines such as the Wall Street Journal.
-However, upon publication the study only claimed a 40% drop.
+The bans on smoking indoors had largely been implemented because early studies believed there to be a correlation between secondhand smoke and heart disease, going as far as claiming a drop in 60% in hospital admissions for cardio-vascular diseases; a number which quickly made it into mainstream headlines such as the Wall Street Journal.33 However, upon publication the study only claimed a 40% drop.34 found a heart attack reduction of only 2%.36 That number is so low that it might not be related to the bans at all.
+A study in New Zealand found no correlation whatsoever.37 Similar US-studies have subsequently appeared in the Journal for Community Health38 as well as the American Journal of Medicine39, in the United States.

-A 2006 study in the Piedmont region in Italy revealed an 11% drop in heart disease, a much smaller drop than the 60% that politicians had promised.
-After a sweeping ban on smoking inside in England, a study
+A 2006 study in the Piedmont region in Italy revealed an 11% drop in heart disease, a much smaller drop than the 60% that politicians had promised.35 After a sweeping ban on smoking inside in England, a study